Jerrabomberra

 Employment conditions in Jerrabomberra rank among the top 10% of areas assessed nationally

-However, health care & social assistance is under-represented at 8.7% compared to Rest of NSW's 16.9%.
-Local employment opportunities appear limited based on Census working population vs resident population comparison.
-Between September 2024 and September 2025, Jerrabomberra's labour force decreased by 5.4%, with employment declining by the same percentage, keeping unemployment rate stable.
-This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4%.
-State-level data to November 25, 2025 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, favourable compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Jerrabomberra's employment mix suggests local employment should grow by 6.2% in five years and 12.7% in ten years, based on simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, Jerrabomberra's labour force decreased by 5.4%, with employment declining by the same percentage, keeping unemployment relatively stable at around 3.4%.
+This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose to 4.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Jerrabomberra's employment mix suggests local employment could increase by 6.2% over five years and 12.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment